-Dear Dr. Ali Khoddami,
+Dear Dr Ali Khoddami,

-I hope you are doing well.
+I hope this message finds you well.

-My name is Xiaoyuan FAN, and I have completed my master's degree in Food Science and Engineering at Jiangnan University.
-I am writing to express my keen aspiration to receive your supervision for undertaking doctoral research in the development of analytical methods using Mass Spectrometry techniques for the analysis of primary and secondary metabolites in food, beverages and environmental matricesand apply them to functional foods and New Food Product Development.
+My name is Xiaoyuan FAN, and I have completed my master’s degree in Food Science and Engineering at Jiangnan University.
+I am writing to express my sincere interest in undertaking doctoral research under your supervision.
+My proposed research would focus on developing analytical methods using mass spectrometry for the analysis of primary and secondary metabolites in food, beverages, and environmental matrices, with applications in functional foods and new food product development.

-For my future research, I intend to explore the profiling of bioactive metabolites in agri-food by-products using novel mass spectrometry techniques, with a specific focus on how leveraging advanced extraction, purification, and identification methods can comprehensively understand the transformation of by-products into functional ingredients, and elucidate the underlying mechanisms for promoting resource utilisation, enriching natural ingredient libraries, and supporting interdisciplinary research in foodomics and nutritional sciences.
-While preparing this research, I was extremely lucky to encounter your excellent paper titled Quality Properties of Bakery Products and Pasta Containing Spent Coffee Grounds (SCGs): A Review.
-This article systematically reviews the application potential of spent coffee grounds (SCGs) in baked goods and pasta, with a focus on exploring the impact of SCGs on the chemical properties (such as the enhancement of protein, fiber, and antioxidant compounds), physical characteristics (texture and color optimization), and sensory quality of the products.
-Research shows that the addition of SCGs not only enhances the nutritional value of the product, but also extends the shelf life through its high fiber and antioxidant properties.
-At the same time, it aligns with the sustainable development goals, providing innovative ideas for the resource utilization of agricultural by-products, and has the potential for further research on the mechanism of action of its bioactive components and large-scale application.
-This is similar to how I aim to use novel mass spectrometry techniques to explore the profiling of bioactive metabolites in agri-food by-products, uncovering the hidden potential of these by-products and transforming them into valuable functional ingredients.
-Your contributions have greatly influenced and shaped my academic pursuits.
+I intend to explore the profiling of bioactive metabolites in agri-food by-products using advanced mass spectrometry techniques.
+Specifically, I aim to leverage innovative extraction, purification, and identification methods to understand the transformation of by-products into functional ingredients.
+This research will support resource utilisation, enrich natural ingredient libraries, and foster interdisciplinary work in foodomics and nutritional science.

+While preparing this research direction, I had the good fortune to read your insightful paper, “Quality Properties of Bakery Products and Pasta Containing Spent Coffee Grounds (SCGs): A Review.”
+This article systematically reviews the potential of SCGs in baked goods and pasta, highlighting their effects on chemical properties (including increased protein, fibre, and antioxidant content), physical characteristics (such as texture and colour), and sensory quality.
+The findings demonstrate that SCGs not only improve nutritional value but also extend shelf life due to their high fibre and antioxidant content.
+Furthermore, the study aligns with sustainable development goals by offering innovative approaches for the utilisation of agricultural by-products.
+It also suggests promising avenues for further research into the mechanisms of action of bioactive compounds and their industrial applications.
+This closely parallels my interest in using mass spectrometry to uncover the hidden value of agri-food by-products and transform them into functional ingredients.
+Your work has greatly influenced my academic vision.

-With my experience studying natural products and microorganisms as an undergraduate and then pursuing a master's degree in the same field, I learned fundamental natural product research techniques like basic extraction and purification, grasped the preliminary identification and characterisation of natural products, initial screening of bioactive components, and conducted structural elucidation of purified phenolic compounds utilising hyphenated techniques including UPLC-Q-TOF-MS and MADLI-TOF-MS. Most importantly, I joined a research group focused on natural product utilisation during my postgraduate period.
-Participating in research projects related to the functionality and resource-recycling of natural products, such as exploring the antibacterial mechanism of phenolic substances from betel nut against Streptococcus mutans and the extraction of value-added compounds from betel nut residue, enabled me to deeply understand the great potential of natural products in promoting health and the significance of improving resource utilisation, as well as the importance of sustainable development in this field.
-Gradually, I developed an interest in the extraction, separation, and purification of bioactive compounds, which motivated me to pursue a PhD to explore relevant research.
+During my undergraduate and postgraduate studies, I gained foundational skills in natural product research, including extraction, purification, preliminary identification and characterisation, and initial screening of bioactive components.
+I also conducted structural elucidation of purified phenolic compounds using hyphenated techniques such as UPLC-Q-TOF-MS and MADLI-TOF-MS. Most notably, I joined a research group focused on natural product utilisation during my postgraduate studies.
+Projects included investigating the antibacterial properties of phenolic substances from betel nut against Streptococcus mutans, and extracting value-added compounds from betel nut residue.
+These experiences deepened my appreciation for the health potential of natural products, the importance of resource utilisation, and the broader relevance of sustainable development.
+Over time, I developed a strong interest in the extraction, separation, and application of bioactive compounds, which has motivated my pursuit of doctoral research.

-Enclosed is my resume, which is a microcosm of my academic career.
-I look forward to the possibility of engaging with you and seeking an opportunity to discuss how my background, skills, and passion can best serve the innovative projects underway in your team.
+Enclosed is my CV, which outlines my academic background in further detail.
+I would be grateful for the opportunity to discuss how my experience and research interests may align with ongoing projects in your team.

 Best regards,